Condensation Control Specialists

 A much less common form of condensation occurs when the Dew Point is reached, not on the surface of a wall but within the structure of the building itself.
 This is known as interstitial condensation and can easily be mistaken for rising damp or penetrating damp.

-Condensation is a real problem and where it persists, a specialist surveyor should be engaged to explore the cause of the problem and provide advice or propose solutions.
-We have listed just a few of the possible methods of controlling the problem below.
+Condensation is a real problem and where it persists, a specialist surveyor should be engaged to explore the cause of the problem and provide advice or propose condensation control solutions.
+We have listed just a few of the possible methods of condensation control below.

 Simply heating the air is unlikely to be a satisfactory solution, not only on grounds of cost but also on practicality.
 Unless cold surfaces are eliminated and there is sufficient background ventilation, condensation is almost inevitable.
 Any remedial action, therefore, must involve lowering moisture levels, ensuring sufficient ventilation and the elimination of cold surfaces.